 What are digital twins, and how are they used in smart cities?

 Digital twins are virtual replicas of physical systems in smart cities, created using IoT data.
-They help city planners simulate and optimize the performance of infrastructure like roads, buildings, and utilities in real time.
+They help city planners simulate and optimize the performance of infrastructure.

 Discover more from gangstech